The Light Princess (musical): Cast recording

 A cast album of the 2013 London production was released in October 2015 by Universal/Mercury Classics.
-The album will be produced by songwriter and composer Tori Amos, recorded during 2014 at different stops during her Unrepentant Geraldines Tour in support of her own album.
+The album was produced by songwriter and composer Tori Amos, recorded during 2014 at different stops during her Unrepentant Geraldines Tour in support of her own album.
 Amos' tour team, including Mark Hawley and Marcel van Limbeek, engineered the cast album throughout the tour, having recorded the orchestra in April and met up with the different cast members "as they were available".
-It will contain all 33 tracks from the show and will also feature exclusive bonus tracks sung by Amos.
+It contains all 33 tracks from the show and also features exclusive bonus tracks sung by Amos.
 Amos expressed she was happy to be able to give The Light Princess a cast recording under these terms, because so many theatre musicals no longer get an album release because of the expense and logistics involved.